TeifLab/ChromHL/README.md

 #### Note that:

 1. Lattice units are often taken to be approximately equal to the NRL for the region of study, so ~179-189bp.
-2. TRAP algorithm for TF-binding recognition uses a sliding geometric-average window of 501bp, as windows smaller than this are too noisy in terms of predicting heterochromatin from TF-binding
+2. Algorithm for TF-binding recognition uses a sliding geometric-average window of 501bp, as windows smaller than this are too noisy in terms of predicting heterochromatin from TF-binding

 Other things to note are that code is based on an original FORTRAN version from @epigenereg, converted into MATLAB by @geejaytee, with some scripts for analysis in R by @geejaytee.